2gis/reactive-zmq/README.md

   .run()
 ```

-The `control` exposes `gracefulStop` method which gracefully closes underlying socket and completes the `Source`:
+The `Control` object exposes a `gracefulStop` method that closes an underlying ZMQ socket and completes the `Source`:

 ```scala
 control.gracefulStop()